X

 To make it happen, they decided to transform their family’s historic enclave into a boutique hotel.
-It became a true family endeavour—another beloved relative, “Nana,” even offered her own home to help expand the grounds.
-In late 2018, Vila Kebaya officially opened its doors.
+It became a true family endeavour much like another beloved relative.
+“Nana” even offered her own home to help expand the grounds.
+In late 2018, Villa Kebaya officially opened its doors.

 A Vision of Simplicity

-The owners didn’t just want to build a hotel; they wanted to build a sanctuary that reflected their life’s journey.
+The owners built a sanctuary that reflected their life’s journey.
 Inspired by transformative travels across Asia, they infused the raw Brazilian backdrop with authentic, handcrafted Balinese furniture and art.

 “We want you to find here an extension of your home,” the owners share when explaining their vision.
 “Coziness, simplicity, peace, lots of love, and a great respect for others, for nature, and for the animals that surround the island.”